 Outlook

 We remain optimistic about the long-term potential for the SMID-cap segment of the U.S. market.
-Valuations in SMID-caps continue to be attractive relative to large caps, with the Russell 2500 Index trading near the lower end of its historical range.
-Potential tailwinds, including deregulation, increased M&A activity, the continued decline in interest rates, continued reshoring of U.S. manufacturing, and infrastructure-related spending, could provide additional support for SMID-cap stocks.
-Nonetheless, we remain mindful of risks such as a potential reacceleration in inflation, geopolitical tensions, and ongoing pressures in commercial real estate and regional banking.
+Valuations remain compelling relative to large caps, with the Russell 2500 Index trading near the lower end of its historical range.
+Potential tailwinds, including deregulation, lower corporate tax rates, increased M&A activity, continued reshoring of U.S. manufacturing, and infrastructure-related spending, could provide additional support for SMID-cap stocks.
+There may be some short-term volatility as the new administration’s policies are implemented and absorbed by markets.
+We also remain mindful of risks such as inflation reaccelerating, increased geopolitical tensions, and potential U.S. economic weakness.

 Positioning

 Our current positioning is a function of our bottom-up security selection process and our ability to identify what we view as attractive investment candidates, regardless of economic sector definitions.
-Overweights in Industrials and Information Technology are mostly a function of our underlying company specific views rather than any top-down predictions for each sector.
+Overweights in Information Technology and Industrials are mostly a function of our underlying company specific views rather than any top-down predictions for each sector.
 Conversely, we continue to be underweight in Consumer Discretionary, as we have been unable to identify what we consider to be compelling long-term opportunities that fit our discipline given the rising risk profiles of many retail businesses and a potential deceleration in goods spending following a period of strength.
-We also continue to be underweight in Real Estate as a result of structural challenges for various end markets within the sector.
+We also underweight in Financials as those are the companies in that sector who meet our rigorous requirements on a fundamental basis.
 Given our focus on long-term business fundamentals, patient investment approach and low portfolio turnover, the strategy’s sector positioning generally does not change significantly from quarter to quarter.
 However, we may take advantage of periods of volatility by adding selectively to certain companies when appropriate.

 Disclosures